Spring Into the 2024 Art Show Season

 Now, where to share your work?
 We’ve gathered some tips and tricks that will help you find the right shows, competitions, fairs, retreats, and more.

 Social media has never been more important for artists looking to connect with an audience and discover venues to showcase their work.
 “I use Instagram and Facebook as my primary resources,” says oil painter Christopher Johnson.
 He goes on to say that social media “got me to where I am today with respect to shows.
 Instagram in particular helped me enormously.”

 Christopher recommends using social media as a way to research shows, connect with other artists to find events relevant to your art, and to ask questions that will help you determine if a particular event is right for you.
 He also recommends the Facebook group Art Fair Buddies: “It’s a collection of artists talking about various shows throughout the world,” Christopher explains.
 “It’s a helpful resource to gather info and ask questions.”

 Collage artist Richard Curtner also emphasizes the power of networking — on and off social media.
 He points out, “Once you start doing shows, you also get a lot of word-of-mouth [and] recommendations from other artists, especially artists that work in similar mediums.”

 Join Relevant Art Societies

 As you’re seeking shows and venues, don’t forget to focus on your niche.
 Joining professional societies centered on your primary medium will often qualify you to exhibit with them.
 From the National Watercolor Society to the Professional Photographers of America, if you create it, there’s likely a group devoted to it.

 Communication Arts.
-(Graphic Artists, Designers, Photographers, Illustrators, Interactive) Around since 1959, CA is of the most prestigious juried competitions in the world.
+(Graphic Artists, Designers, Photographers, Illustrators, Interactive) Around since 1959, CA is one of the most prestigious juried competitions in the world.
 There are separate competitions throughout the year for various genres.
-No cash prizes, but the solid aluminum trophy is very cool.
+No cash prizes, but the solid aluminum trophy is worth bragging about.

 Pound the (Virtual) Pavement